watem-sedem/watem-sedem/docs/input.rst

 ktc map filename
 ****************

-Filename of the ktc map, a raster with transport capacity coefficients.
-This raster is only mandatory when :ref:`Create ktc map = 0 <createktc>`.
+The filename of the ktc map, a raster with transport capacity coefficients.
+This raster is only mandatory if the :ref:`Model Choice<choices>`: :ref:`Create ktc map <createktc>` is set to 1.

 The dataype of the ktc map is float32.